 The Tegner activity scale was designed as a score of activity level for patients with ligamentous injuries.
 The instrument scores a person's activity level between 0 and 10 where 0 is 'on sick leave/disability' and 10 is 'participation in competitive sports'.

-Figure 25: The average preoperative, 6 months and 1 year postoperative Tegner scores for ACLR procedures.
+Figure 25: The average preoperative, 6 months, 1 year and 2 years postoperative Tegner scores for ACLR procedures

 4.19 Knee Injury and Osteoarthritis Outcome Score (KOOS)